singlecore06483/sc_framework/README.md

 - Windows
 - Linux
 - Mac
+- server
+- website

 -------------------------------------------------------------------------

-This tool for educational purposes only!
+This tool is only for educational purposes !

 Donate
 -